Ecosystems Field Data Collection Micro-Credential - Virtual Delivery

 The StrongerBC future skills grant (FSG) is here to help you pursue the future you want.
 The grant will cover up to $3,500 of eligible costs for your short-term skills training at public universities and colleges in BC.

-This course is eligible for funding.
-For information on how to apply for funding please access the StrongerBC future skills grant web page.
+This course is eligible for FSG funding in semesters when the FSG is available.
+To confirm if funding is available at this time, and for information on how to apply please access the StrongerBC future skills grant web page.

 About the instructor